Latest information for museums during COVID-19

 Addressing your training priorities

 This time last year we asked you about your, and your museum’s training needs’, for you and your museum were.
 A lot has happened recently and we recognise that your development priorities may have now changed, so we are asking for your feedback to inform our SW Museum Skills Programme later this year.
-Let us know what your immediate and forthcoming training priorities are here
+Let us know what your immediate and forthcoming training priorities by sharing your feedback here.

 I am furloughed – can I access training?